Applied UU Buddhism

 This group practices “insight” or “loving kindness” meditation in the Southeast Asian Buddhist tradition.
 Drop in or contact Lucinda Young.

 Our writing is a form of meditation.
 We spend time writing in response to a reading heard by the group at the beginning of the session.
 After we write, we are invited to read to the whole group, if we wish.
 The writing group is a place of discovery.
 Established by noted author and minister, Beth Glick-Rieman, the group continues to flourish although she has moved away.
 This group is limited in size but may have openings.
 Contact facilitator Kit Hewitt for more information.

 Want to Start a New Group?

 In order to reserve meeting space and be added to this page, any new interest group should submit an application to the Program Council convener including a mission statement, names of at least five founding members, a proposed meeting schedule, and a contact person.
-The application will be reviewed by the Program Council and Coordinating Team and a decision reported to the Scheduling Coordinator, Office Administrator, and Webmaster.
+The application will be reviewed by the Program Council and a decision reported to the Scheduling Coordinator, Office Administrator, and Webmaster.